 Unfortunately, there’s no foolproof way to find the perfect music for marketing videos.
 You have to rely on music libraries and your own knowledge.
 Even after you’ve picked a song, music copyright rules can make the process more complicated than you might think.

-Fortunately, patience, determination, and a little help from experts can simplify the process.
+Fortunately, patience and a little help from experts, like our own music guru Jared Paul, can simplify the process.
 Here are our top tips for how to find music for marketing videos, while respecting artists and copyright laws.

-Plan ahead so you have time and budget to choose music for marketing videos.
-Plan to choose the music early in your project.
+Select the music early in your project.
 For animation projects, you can start thinking about music as soon as you have a storyboard and character designs.
 By that point, the mood and tone of your video should be clear, and you can focus on music choices that match these elements.
-It can work the other way too.
-Sometimes choosing music early can inform your creative decisions.
+Or you can choose music early to inform your creative decisions.

-When it comes to budget, set aside at least 10-15% for music.
-You might need a little more if you plan to compose and record original music or license a popular song.
-If you’re choosing from a royalty-free library, you might get away with a little less.
+Set aside around 8 to 12% of your video budget for music.
+You might need a little more if you plan to compose and record original music.
+Licensing a popular song can take up a lot more.
+We know of projects where the licensed music took up more than half of the budget.
+On the other hand, if you’re choosing from a royalty-free music library, you might get away with a little less.
 We’ll take a closer look at some of these options below.

 Pros and Cons of Different Music Sources

-You have two broad options for how to legally and ethically get music for your video.
+You have two broad options for how to legally and ethically get music for marketing videos.
 You can: